eacton/CAGEF/Lesson_1/Lesson1.md

 ## 6   T_2_3 6.46 27.9 29.45 26.85 27.5  161   35         22 2.4 19.4    31
 ```

 Better.
-Our columns are now separated appropriately, but what about our column titles?
+Looking in the Environment pane 'meta' now has 82 rows and 12 columns, meaning our columns are separated appropriately, but what about our column titles?
+We want the names in the 1st row to be our column headings.

 ```r